MicrosoftDocs/mixed-reality/mrtk-unity/roadmap.md

 Themes:

-- Unity 2021 support
+- Ensure MRTK builds on Unity 2021
 - Bug fixes
 - Stability

 ### **3.0.0**
-A preview of MRTK v3 will be released in the spring of 2022, featuring an all new architecture for developing rich MR experiences.
+A preview of MRTK v3 will be released in the spring/summer of 2022, featuring an all new architecture for developing rich MR experiences.
 MRTK v3 will have the following minimum requirements:
 - Unity 2020.3 LTS
 - Unity's XR Interaction Toolkit (XRI)
 - OpenXR

 Status: in development

-Target time: Public Preview Spring 2022
+Target time: Public Preview Spring/Summer 2022

 Our focuses for MRTK v3 include the following: